-Distinguished Awards are highly competitive and often have complex application requirements, so prior to working with an advisor or seeking feedback on an application, you should first be familiar with all award guidelines and application criteria and processes.
+Distinguished Fellowships and Awards are highly competitive and often have complex application requirements, so prior to contacting the Distinguished Graduate Fellowships office, working with an advisor, or seeking feedback on an application, you should first be familiar with all award guidelines and application criteria and processes.

 Steps to applying for a distinguished award: